 Primary setup men: Will Smith, Shane Greene, Darren O'Day

-None of Melancon, Greene, Martin or Smith were even with the Braves as of July 29, 2019, but Atlanta successfully addressed what had been a problem area with an aggressive approach at the Trade Deadline and in free agency.
+None of Melancon, Greene, Martin or Smith was even with the Braves as of July 29, 2019, but Atlanta successfully addressed what had been a problem area with an aggressive approach at the Trade Deadline and in free agency.
 Now the Braves have a good bullpen ...
 I think.

 7 -- Mets

 Closer: Edwin Díaz

 Key setup men: Dellin Betances, Seth Lugo, Jeurys Familia